spencertipping/ni/doc/cheatsheet_op.md

   * `$ ni <data> r/<regex>/` - take rows where `<regex>` matches.

 ## Basic Column Operations
-Columns are referenced "Excel-style"--the first column is `A`, the second is `B`, etc.
+Columns are referenced "spreadsheet-style"--the first column is `A`, the second is `B`, etc.

 * `f`: Take columns
   * `$ ni <data> fAA` - select the first column and duplicate it